-- the work of the Trustees is reviewed and is effective including ongoing assessment of the performance of individual Trustees with an informal two-yearly evaluation and a formal in-depth assessment of the performance of the Trustees when being considered for re-appointment. - in conducting assessments that the views of relevant stakeholders including employees and the sponsorship team are sought and considered. - that the Board has a balance of skills appropriate to directing the National Gallery's business, and that all Trustees (including the Chair) continually update their skills, knowledge and familiarity with the National Gallery to fulfil their role both on the Board and committees.
-This will include but not be limited to skills and training in relation to financial management and reporting requirements, risk management and the requirements of board membership within the public sector. - Trustees are fully briefed on terms of appointment, duties, rights and responsibilities. - they, together with the other Trustees, receive appropriate training on financial management and reporting requirements and on any differences that may exist between private and public sector practice. - the responsible Minister is advised of the National Gallery's needs when Board vacancies arise. - there is a code of practice for Trustees in place, consistent with the Cabinet Office Code of Conduct for Board Members of Public Bodies - the Trustee Handbook sets out the role and responsibilities of the Board consistent with the Government Code of Good Practice for Corporate Governance,
+- the work of the Board and of its members are reviewed and are working effectively including ongoing assessment of the performance of individual Board members with a formal annual evaluation and more in-depth assessments of the performance of individual Board members when being considered for re-appointment - that in conducting assessments that the view of relevant stakeholders including employees and the sponsorship team are sought and considered - that the Board has a balance of skills appropriate to directing the Wallace Collection's business, and that all trustees (including the Chair) and the Director continually update their skills, knowledge and familiarity with the Collection to fulfil their role both on the Board and committees.
+This will include but not be limited to skills and training in relation to financial management and reporting requirements, risk management and the requirements of Board membership within the public sector

-17 Trustees' responsibilities
+- Board members are fully briefed on terms of appointment, duties, rights and responsibilities - they, together with the other Board members, receive appropriate training on financial management and reporting requirements and on any differences that may exist between private and public sector practice - the responsible Minister is advised of the Wallace Collection's needs when Board vacancies arise - there is a Trustee Handbook (Board Operating Framework) in place setting out the role and responsibilities of the Board consistent with the Government Code of Good Practice for Corporate Governance - there is a code of practice for Board members in place, consistent with the Cabinet Office Code of Conduct for Board Members of Public Bodies.

-17.1 Trustees should:
+17 Individual trustees' responsibilities

-- comply at all times with the Code of Conduct for Board Members of Public Bodies, which covers conduct in the role and includes the Nolan Principles of Public Life as well as rules relating to the use of public funds and to conflicts of interest. - demonstrate adherence to the 12 Principles of Governance for all Public Body Non-Executive Directors as appropriate.
+17.1 Individual trustees should:

-- not misuse information gained in the course of their public service for personal gain or for political profit, nor seek to use the opportunity of public service to promote their private interests or those of connected persons or organisations. - comply with the Board's rules on the acceptance of gifts and hospitality, and of business appointments. - act in good faith and in the best interests of the National Gallery. - ensure they are familiar with any applicable guidance on the role of public sector non-executive directors and boards that may be issued from time to time by the Cabinet Office, HM Treasury or wider government. - ensure that they are familiar with guidance on the duties of trustees under charity law. - comply with the National Gallery's governing document.
+- comply at all times with the Code of Conduct for Board Members of Public Bodies, which covers conduct in the role and includes the Nolan Principles of Public Life as well as rules relating to the use of public funds and to conflicts of interest - demonstrate adherence to the 12 Principles of Governance for all Public Body Non-Executive Directors as appropriate - not misuse information gained in the course of their public service for personal gain or for political profit, nor seek to use the opportunity of public service to promote their private interests or those of connected persons or organisations - comply with the Board's rules on the acceptance of gifts and hospitality, and of business appointments - act in good faith and in the best interests of the Wallace Collection - ensure they are familiar with any applicable guidance on the role of public sector non-executive directors and boards that may be issued from time to time by the Cabinet Office, HM Treasury or wider government - ensure that they are familiar with guidance on the duties of trustees under charity law - comply with the Wallace Collection's governing document.